Yes, It’s a Sin Not to Vote. Here’s Why (with Scripture).

 In short, in the American form of government, law is King.
 However, how those laws are administered – and by whom – is the direct responsibility of the leaders who they elect.
 As a republic, opposed to a pure democracy, the people appoint for themselves legislators to write the laws, judges to interpret the laws, and executors to carry out the laws.

 Although the rule is indirect, with only one layer of executive power between the citizenry and the ruling authority of law, the people nonetheless take part in the act of ruling.
-We can elect those who will carry out the responsibilities of executorship according to the dictates of righteousnesss, or we can elect those who will carry out the responsiblities of executorship according to the dictates of unrighteousness.
+We can elect those who will carry out the responsibilities of executorship according to the dictates of righteousness, or we can elect those who will carry out the responsibilities of executorship according to the dictates of unrighteousness.

 Great power has been entrusted – by God – to every American citizen with the right to vote for the leaders that will implement the will of our sovereign earthly king, the Constitution of the United States.